 Metal bellows have long been a key component in demanding sensing and sealing applications.
 In fact, due to their ubiquity, many engineers now consider them generic items—just specify a few key dimensions, pick a metal alloy, and you are good to go.
 Think of bellows as a combination of a piston and a spring.
 Like a piston, bellows can convert changes in their internal or external pressure into an applied force.
-Like a spring, bellows deflect elastically in response to an applied force a
+Like a spring, bellows deflect elastically in response to an applied force

 Register to view the full article

-By registering on Machine Design now you'll not only gain access to premium content, you'll also become part of a robust engineering community – PLUS - you gain access to the 2016 Salary & Career Report results.
+Register for full access.
+By registering for Machine Design now, you'll not only gain access to premium content, you'll also become part of an exclusive, robust global manufacturing engineering community!